christianfrancq/Dynamic-Systemic-Risk-Measures/README.md

 Jean-Michel Zakoïan and Christian Francq would like to thank Yujian Chen and Julien Royer for their help in (re)finding the datasets.

-Some portions of the R code were generated with assistance from ChatGPT, an AI language model developed by OpenAI.
+Some portions of the R codes were generated with assistance from ChatGPT, an AI language model developed by OpenAI.